lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 * Terminal editor: `nano /home/pi/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`
 * Gedit-based editor: `gedit /home/pi/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`

-Now fill in your product-specific values and save. **NOTE**: Do not remove the quotes and make sure there are no extra characters or spaces!
-The required values are strings.
+Now fill in your product-specific values and save.
+Alternatively, you can use the template provided below, which includes paths to the database files required for the sample app.

+If you choose to use the template, follow these instructions:

-1. Replace the contents of the config file this JSON blob.
+1. Replace the contents of `AlexaClientSDKConfig.json` with this JSON blob:

     ```
    {